jacubero/Resume/Sphinx/source/training.rst

 * Vector spaces, subspaces, and various characterizations of linear independence

-* Orthogonality, linear least-squares, projections, bases, and low rank approximations
+* Orthogonality, linear least-squares, projections, bases, and low-rank approximations

 * Eigenvalues and eigenvectors